camzillajs101/CloudBoost-docs-JS/JavaScript CloudBoost/README.md

     }
 });
 ```
+*Tip: Keep in mind that the single parameter in `.save` is an object!
+Use good syntax and remember your commas.*
 Notice you use the same variable, `obj`, for `.set` and `.save`.
-You can repeat the `.set` method as many times as you want, as long as you `.save` after it.
-The first method, `success`, executes when the `PUT` is a success.
+You can repeat the `.set` method as many times as you want, as long as you call `.save` after it.
+The first method, `success`, executes when the `PUT` is a success and the data was posted to CloudBoost.
 The `obj` parameter returned is the data that you posted.
 The second method, `error`, executes when the `PUT` encountered an error.
 The `error` parameter returned is the error that the server threw.
-If this happened, the data was *not* saved.
+If this happened, there was an mistake caused by either you or the server, and the data was *not* saved.
 Also, you can change the name of the parameter in both methods. *Important note: this *`set`* method will create a new row.
-To change data in an existing row, see the *Changing Data* section.*
+To change data in an existing row, see the *Changing Data* section.*<br>

 2. **Querying/getting data** uses the Ajax/HTTP method `GET`.
 When querying data, use this:
 ```JavaScript
 query.find({